leverich/mutilate/README.md

                                       multiple memcached servers are given, this
                                       number is divided by the number of servers.
                                       (default=`10000')
+      -m, --misswindow=INT          Window for recording misses, used to find steady state, no window by default, which gives us summary stats in total
+                                      (default=`0')
+      -N, --queries=INT             Number of queries to make.
+0 is unlimited (default)  If multiple memcached servers are
+                                      given, this number is divided by the number of servers.  (default=`0')
       -u, --update=FLOAT            Ratio of set:get commands.  (default=`0.0')

     Advanced options: